benshimonz/V1/README.md

 Here are some examples:

-_**Q144:** Any person that owns a red vehicle.
-If he has a parent that owns a vehicle - the parent and his vehicle will be part of the answer as well_
+_**Q144:** Any person who owns a red vehicle.
+If he has a parent who owns a vehicle - the parent and his vehicle will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q144.png)

-_**Q145:** Any person that owns a red vehicle.
+_**Q145:** Any person who owns a red vehicle.
 If he has a parent that doesn't own a vehicle - the parent will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q145.png)

-_**Q146:** Any person that owns a red vehicle.
+_**Q146:** Any person who owns a red vehicle.
 If he has a parent - the parent will be part of the answer as well.
 If his parent owns a vehicle - this vehicle will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q146.png)